Which category should I enter my product in?

 Who is judging my product or service?

-For 2017 the judges will be all education professionals or experts in their particular ICT area.
+For 2020the judges will all be education professionals or experts in their particular ICT area.
 The judging will take place over four days.
 BESA will again act as Chair of judges, overseeing the impartiality and fairness of the judging.

 When will I find out if I have won?